What is gluteal tendinopathy?

-Gluteal tendinopathy occurs when there is damage to the gluteal tendons.
+Gluteal tendinopathy occurs when there is damage to the gluteal tendons over the greater trochanter.
 Damage can occur when there is injury due to tiny tears that may have occurred to the tendon after a period of time.

 Gluteal tendinopathy is most prevalent in women over the age of 40 years with 23.5% of women and 8.5% of men affected between the ages of 50 and 79 years old.
 This condition affects all individuals including those who are sedentary or athletes.